material-motion/material-motion/starmap/specifications/sources/GestureSource.md

 status:
   date: December 12, 2016
   is: Draft
-knowledgelevel: L2
+interfacelevel: L2
+implementationlevel: L4
-library: direct-manipulation
+library: reactive-motion
 depends_on:
-  - /starmap/specifications/primitives/gesture_recognizers/GestureRecognizer
+  - /starmap/specifications/gesture_recognizers/GestureRecognizer
-  - /starmap/specifications/streams/MotionObservable/
+  - /starmap/specifications/observable/MotionObservable
 ---

-# GestureSource specification
+# GestureSystem specification

-This is the engineering specification for the `GestureSource` type.
+This is the engineering specification for the `GestureSystem` type.

 ## Overview